isomerpages/imda-tradetrust/_about/Legality Guide.md

 <p></p>
 <h3><strong>Model Law on Electronic Transferable Records</strong></h3>
 <p>In 2017, the United Nations Commission on International Trade Law (UNCITRAL)
-published the <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records" rel="noopener noreferrer nofollow" target="_blank">Model Law on Electronic Transferable Records</a> (MLETR). <strong>This law allows the legal use of electronic transferable records (ETRs) within countries and across borders.&nbsp;&nbsp;</strong>
+published the <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records" rel="noopener noreferrer nofollow" target="_blank">Model Law on Electronic Transferable Records</a> (MLETR). <strong>This law harmonises the recognition of electronic transferable records (ETRs) across borders.&nbsp;&nbsp;</strong>
 </p>
 <p>Look up for the list of countries and territories which are <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records/status" rel="noopener noreferrer nofollow" target="_blank">MLETR-compliant</a>.</p>
 <p>Promoting the adoption of TradeTrust, would allow such electronic transferable